orientechnologies/orientdb-docs/SQL-Alter-Class.md

 # SQL - `ALTER CLASS`

-Changes an existing class in the schema.
+Updates attributes on an existing class in the schema.

 **Syntax**